Edmen Shahbazyan: Ultimate Fighting Championship

 Shahbazyan debuted in the UFC on November 30, 2018, at The Ultimate Fighter 28 Finale against Darren Stewart.
 He won the fight via split decision.

 Shahbazyan's next fight was against Charles Byrd at UFC 235.
 He won the fight by first-round knockout.

 Shahbazyan faced Jack Marshman on July 6, 2019, at UFC 239.
 He won the fight via a rear-naked choke submission in the first round.

 Shahbazyan was expected to face Krzysztof Jotko on November 2, 2019, at UFC 244.
 However, Jotko withdrew from the bout and was replaced by Brad Tavares.
 After initially knocking Tavares down via a punch, Shahbazyan won the fight via a head kick KO in the first round.

 Shahbazyan was expected to face Derek Brunson on March 7, 2020, at UFC 248.
 However it was announced on February 20 that the bout had been rescheduled and would take place on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
-Due to the COVID-19 pandemic, the event was postponed and eventually scheduled for August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
+Due to the COVID-19 pandemic, the event was postponed and eventually scheduled for August 1, 2020, at UFC Fight Night 173.
 Shahbazyan lost the fight via technical knockout in round three.

 During the walkout Shahbazyan carried a flag of Nagorno-Karabakh.
 This was done in support after warfare and subsequent ethnic cleansing took place in the area during that time.
 After the bout, the Consul General of Azerbaijan in Los Angeles Nasimi Aghayev sent a protest regarding the incident to the UFC.
 As an outcome Shahbazyan apologized to the UFC for breaking the rules and causing controversy, and also lost his Reebok sponsor money.

 Shahbazyan was scheduled to face Jack Hermansson on May 15, 2021, at UFC 262.
-However, for unknown reasons the bout was postponed and took place at UFC Fight Night: Font vs. Garbrandt on May 22, 2021.
+However, for unknown reasons the bout was postponed and took place at UFC Fight Night 188 on May 22, 2021.
 He lost the bout via unanimous decision after being dominated by Hermansson's grappling in rounds 2 and 3.